-When a person is told they need palliative care, it can be an emotional and confronting thing for them and their loved ones.
-It is quite natural to feel afraid when hearing these words for the first time, but with the right information and support, the process can be made easier.
+When a person is told that they need palliative care, it can be an emotional and shocking thing for them and their loved ones to hear.
+It’s quite natural to be afraid when hearing these words for the first time, but the process can be made more comfortable with the right information and support.

-- Offers support to help patients live as actively as possible
+- It offers support to help patients live as actively as possible.

-Attitudes and principles required for successful palliative care includes a caring attitude, sensitivity, empathy, compassion, and demonstrates concern for the individual
+- Attitudes required for successful palliative care include a caring attitude, sensitivity, empathy, compassion, and demonstrating concern for patients.

 Also, there’s a respect for all aspects of a patient’s suffering, not just medical, nursing, or social work problems.
 Proper communication between all the healthcare professionals involved in a patient’s care is essential and fundamental to many aspects of palliative care.
 Assertive communication with patients and families is also crucial.

 If you think that you or someone you love needs Palliative Care in Los Angeles, read more about our services here or contact us at 805-4960044